matomo-org/developer-documentation/docs/4.x/generated/Piwik/DataTable/Filter/ColumnDelete.md

 ColumnDelete
 ============

-Filter that will remove columns from a DataTable using either a blacklist, whitelist or both.
+Filter that will remove columns from a DataTable using either a blacklist, allowlist or both.

 This filter is used to handle the **hideColumn** and **showColumn** query parameters.